-Placement into the courses in this department are determined by ACT scores or the ACCUPLACER placement test.
-Scores determine a student's level of college readiness, and indicates if additional preparation is needed in order to be successful in college-level courses.
+Placement into the courses in this department are determined by placement test or other test scores (such as ACT, SAT, etc.).
+Scores determine a student's level of college readiness and indicates if additional preparation is needed in order to be successful in college-level courses.

 It's important that students enroll in the appropriate course(s) before beginning college-level coursework.